JuliaLang/www_old.julialang.org/blog/_posts/2018-05-01-extensible-broadcast-fusion.md

   methods that immediately return those re-computed ranges.
 This means that they do not fuse multiple operations at all, but in exchange they get an $O(1)$ algorithm.

-* When LinearAlgebra's structured matrices are asked to allocate the result, their specialized `broadcast_similar` methods can walk through the `Broadcasted` expression tree and identify if any structure will remain.
+* When `LinearAlgebra`'s structured matrices are asked to allocate the result, their specialized `broadcast_similar` methods can walk through the `Broadcasted` expression tree and identify if any structure will remain.